 Only got a day in Kotor?
 See the highlights with Kotor Open Tour, Kotor's hop-on hop-off bus tour.

 I loved doing this tour.
 It's a great way to see the highlights of the bay and if you're only going to be in Kotor for a day, this is definitely the way to get the most out of your day.

 Here are some of the reasons I'm such a fan of Kotor Open Tour:

 It takes you from Kotor to Risan and back again and you can hop on and hop off at any of the stops along the way.
 If you don't get off the bus at any of the optional stops, the round trip to Risan and back takes around 1 hour and 10 minutes.

 This is the oldest settlement in the Bay of Kotor and used to be the seat of the Illyrian ruler Teuta until it was invaded by the Romans.

-The bus stops here and gives you time to see the Roman mosaics from the second century B.C, which have been preserved from an ancient Roman palace.
+The bus stops at the Roman mosaics here.
+You'll have time to see the Roman mosaics from the second century B.C, which have been preserved from an ancient Roman palace.
 One of the mosaics is of the Roman god Hypnos, the god of sleep and it's the only mosaic representation of this god ever found.